 Build it and they will come definitely is an axiom that applies to the recently opened plaza at Gale Ranch, designed to serve the residents of the affluent and fast-growing area on the east side of San Ramon, California.
 It is therefore no surprise that the developer sought an extraordinary entrance to this 126,000-square-foot retail and office development.
 It was key to create a memorable element representative of the development’s scale and vision.
 Enter David Gates of David Gates & Associates, a landscape architecture firm hired by the owner to create a visual reference point for this mixed-use development.
 It was David Gates vision to create an ‘iconic art’ element for the community to relate to – for the community to identify themselves with and create a sense of place.
 The result is a classic and timeless water feature positioned at the front entrance of the complex.

-The intricate design includes 5,689 square feet of stone and 16 feet in grades to create perceived movement and large scale
+- Academy Black® granite: As quarried blocks, fountain caps and wall tile (in Thermal and Polish finishes).
+The intricate design includes 5,689 square feet of stone and 16 feet in grades to create perceived movement and large scale.

 - All pieces were sawn to fit together.
 The design also includes a back component – a front and back face with a vertical wall of water that encloses a seating area for two restaurants.